ROCm/atmi/README.md

    cloc.sh: Convert a cl file to brig or hsail using the
             LLVM to HSAIL backend compiler.

-   Usage: cloc [ options ] filename.cl
+   Usage: cloc.sh [ options ] filename.cl

    Options without values:
     -hsail    Generate dissassembled hsail from brig